Developing Strong Christian Lives

 Introduction | A. Embrace | B. Understand | C. Respond | Podcast

-Purpose: Deuteronomy 8:1-20's Living Commentary, page 4 of 4, shows the importance of rightly responding to our Lord’s work in our lives.
+Purpose: Deuteronomy 8:1-20 shows the importance of rightly responding to our Lord’s work in our lives.

-We develop a strong Christian life by obeying and remembering Him.
-There is no doubt that God has an end goal in mind when He gives us His commands.
-There are different levels of response.
-I will point us to two kinds of responses: obedience and remembering.
+We build a strong Christian life by obeying and remembering Him.
+There is no doubt that God has a purpose in mind when He gives us His commands.
+Responses vary, but I will highlight two types: obedience and remembrance.

 “All the commandments that I am commanding you today you shall be careful to do, that you may live and multiply, and go in and possess the land which the LORD swore to give to your forefathers” (Deuteronomy 8:1).